stereohorse/YANOM-Note-O-Matic/README.md

 Also, please note the Mac OSX package is slow to start and can take 20 or more seconds to launch.
 The windows versoin takes around 10 seconds to start.

-The Mac OSX version is code signed and has beennotarised by apple and should not give any security warnings.
+The Mac OSX version is code signed and has been notarised by apple, and should not give any security warnings.

 ### Using the docker image
 A docker image has been created and is available on [docker hub](https://hub.docker.com/r/thehistorianandthegeek/yanom).